“A Cat Digression” from my St. Thomas Dog Blog Mar. 23, 2010

 One of the best known “cat ladies” in Canada is a man.
 For 21 years, René Chartrand looked after the feral cat colony at Parliament Hill in Ottawa.
 If you go behind the Parliamentary Library and walk along the river, you’ll see a wrought iron fence.
 Inside there, on the hill, is the cats’ headquarters.
 Mr. Chartrand built a condominium of shelter boxes for them.
 The roofs are of the same style as the Parliament Buildings.
 There are verandahs running along the sides with food and water bowls.
 There are donation boxes on the fence to help with the costs.

 It’s a long-standing colony of cats, from long-ago Parliamentary mousers, cats from vessels on the Ottawa River and ones that have been dumped or strays that found their way there.
 For many years they have been helped by the kindness of strangers.
 The first long-term caretaker was Irene Desormeaux in the 1970s.
 She fed them, got veterinary care for them and began neuter and release efforts.
 Mr. Chartrand took over responsibility for them after her death in 1987.
 He retired in 2008 and a small group of his helpers continues to care for the cats.
-You can read about the cats and see pictures of them on their blog.
+You can read about the cats and see pictures of them on their Facebook page.
 There’s also lots of articles and information on them on the web.

 Buy an extra can of cat food